-Bedroom is the most important room in a house as it enables you to get ready for challenges you have to face in your life.
+Bedroom is the most important room in a house as it enables you to get ready for challenges you have to face in your life and relax in the sleep after a hard day.
 When setting up your bedroom, the basic goal should be maintaining a masculine look while ensuring comfort.

 If you are planning on decorating your bedroom but have no idea how to do it the right way, keep reading this article as the twelve ideas mentioned here!